benhyland/personal-site/pages/cv.md

 * * * * *

-March 2016 onwards:
+March 2016 - January 2017:

 Senior Developer at **[GDS](https://gds.blog.gov.uk/)**

-* Working with the Finding Things team on search and publishing backend architecture improvements
+* Architecture improvements and data consistency monitoring for the GOV.UK search and publishing backend, with the Finding Things team.
 * Improving monitoring, support tools, and deployment automation of the Government PaaS, based on AWS and CloudFoundry.

 * * * * *